LaurelOak/LargeScaleConnectivityPackage/README.txt

 This package contains the code and input data needed to reproduce the analyses of Larsen, Ma, and Kaplan, "How important is connectivity for surface-water fluxes?
 A generalized expression for flux through heterogeneous landscapes."
 Explanations of all code and inputs follows.

+This package requires Matlab, along with its Statistics Toolbox and Optimization Toolbox, to run.

 A. INPUT FILES
 1. Synthetic Landscapes input only.xlsx: This file contains the results of the processed SWIFT2D simulations, with no column headings, for ease of reading into Matlab.
 Metadata associated with this file is as follows: